Chickasaw Bluff

 The Chickasaw Bluff is the high ground rising about 50 to 200 ft above the Mississippi River flood plain between Fulton in Lauderdale County, Tennessee and Memphis in Shelby County, Tennessee.

 This elevation, shaped as four bluffs, is named for the Chickasaw people.
 Known in the 19th century as one of the Five Civilized Nations in the Southeast, they occupied much of this area in western Tennessee and Mississippi.
 By their control of the bluffs, they could impede French river traffic in the 18th century when the peoples were at war.

 Location

 The Chickasaw Bluffs were numbered by rivermen from one to four, starting from the north.

+The Battle of Fort Pillow was fought from the First Chickasaw Bluff.
+The battlefield is preserved as Fort Pillow State Historic Park.
+The town of Randolph, Tennessee was founded on the Second Chickasaw Bluff in the 1820s and was an early rival of Memphis until the 1840s.
+The town was destroyed twice during the Civil War.
+Today there is a small unincorporated settlement near the base of the bluff.

+Meeman-Shelby Forest State Park was founded in the 1930s on top of the Third Chickasaw Bluff in an effort to restore the forest that had been clear-cut in the area as well as stem the erosion of the bluffs that had been caused by poor farming practices.
+Today the park offers opportunities for hiking, fishing, boating, and camping.

+Downtown Memphis is located on the Fourth Chickasaw Bluff.
+The highest point is approximately located near Martyrs Park, with land gradually sloping downward towards the Wolf River Harbor northward.
+One of Memphis' main nicknames is the "Bluff City," named after the Chickasaw Bluff.